Peder Per Veggum

-Veggum was born at Nord-Fron in Oppland, Norway.
+Veggum was born on a farm in the prestegjeld of Fron in Oppland county, Norway (in what is now Nord-Fron Municipality).
 He was the son of Ole Olsen Leine (1726-1801) and Lisbet Nilsdatter Bjorge (1736-1813).
-He grew up in Vågå and apprenticed at Roros in Sør-Trøndelag.
-From 1797 he settled at Sel in the traditional region of Gudbrandsdal, where he practiced cabinetmaking, wood carvings and floral paintings.
+He grew up in Vågå Municipality and apprenticed at Røros in Søndre Trondhjem county.
+From 1797, he settled at Sel in the traditional region of Gudbrandsdalen, where he practiced cabinetmaking, wood carvings, and floral paintings.
 He made and decorated cabinets, pantry, chests, and boxes.